-- 10.3 This Schedule sets out the requirements the Applicant must meet in carrying out the construction of the authorised project.
-The objective of these requirements is self-explanatory. - 10.4 The requirements cover the following issues:- - Time limits (Requirement 1) - Stages of the development and design approval (Requirements 2 4) - Highways access (Requirement 5) - Construction Environmental Management Plan (Requirement 6) - Construction Traffic Management Plan (Requirement 7) - Flood warning and evacuation plan (Requirement 8) - Ecology (Requirement 9) - Archaeology (Requirement 10)
+- 11.3 This Schedule sets out the requirements the Applicant must meet in carrying out the construction of the authorised project.
+The objective of these requirements is self-explanatory. - 11.4 The requirements cover the following issues:- - Time limits (Requirement 1) - Stages of the development and design approval (Requirements 2 4) - Highways access (Requirement 5) - Construction Environmental Management Plan (Requirement 6) - Construction Traffic Management Plan (Requirement 7) - Flood warning and Ground Gas Monitoring RegimeFlood warning and evacuation plan (Requirement 8) - Ecology (Requirement 9) - Archaeology (Requirement 10) - Decommissioning (Requirement 11). - 11.5 The changes to the requirements in the second draft DCO are as follows: